Skip to content

 Exactly how long can you keep coffee in the fridge before it goes bad?
 This depends on the type.
 Iced coffee = 3 days.
 Brewed coffee = 5-7 days.
 Store bought brewed coffee = 7 days.
 Frozen coffee grounds or beans = 6 months in the freezer.
 Coffee ice cubes in an airtight container = 2 weeks

-The Great Debate: To Fridge or Not to Fridge Coffee
+The ongoing question: To Fridge or Not to Fridge Coffee

 You may wonder if refrigerating your cold brew coffee is worth the hassle.
-Let’s explore why some choose to do so and discover the great debate.
+Let’s explore why some choose to do so and discover the common question.
 On one side there are those who believe that cold brew coffee should always be stored in the fridge.
 They argue that this is essential for preserving its flavor and aroma.

 On the other hand, brewed coffee should not be put in the fridge.
 As it can become stale quickly instead store it in an airtight container at room temperature.
 Some experts suggest keeping fresh coffee beans in a cool dry place until ready to grind them.